10 marketing tips for small businesses

 An integral part of your brand is a set of attributes and values.
 In Sue’s case these could be expertise, efficiency, integrity, cleanliness, timeliness and friendliness.
 In marketing your business it’s a good idea to start with a list such as this, so that you can measure your messaging – and your performance – against it.

-Next is to establish a budget for your marketing activities.
-Some companies base this on three to five percent of expected turnover, though much will depend on the nature of your business – and if you’re a start-up you may have to invest much more.
+Next is to establish a budget that supports your small business marketing strategies.
+Some companies base their marketing budget on three to five percent of expected turnover, though much will depend on the nature of your business – and if you're a start-up you may have to invest much more.

 When preparing your marketing budget, you'll need to consider the cost of elements such as:

-Your target market may be a group, but remember you’re talking to individual people.
-So, whenever you are creating marketing materials – from social media campaigns to fridge magnets – have a clear idea in your mind who you are addressing, which may be a variety of audience types identified in your research.
+Your target market may be a group, but remember you're talking to individual people.
+So, whenever you're creating marketing materials – from social media campaigns to fridge magnets – have a clear idea in your mind who you are addressing, which may be a variety of audience types identified in your research.
 Marketers call these audience types ‘personas'.

-The very best tool in the marketer’s toolbag is their USP – Unique Selling Proposition.
-It can be the one thing that’s different about your product or service, or you can at least be the first to claim a feature or benefit.
+The very best tool in the marketer's toolkit is their USP – Unique Selling Proposition.
+It can be your business niche – the one thing that's different about your product or service – or you can at least be the first to claim a feature or benefit.

 A USP is good as it differentiates you from your competitors, making it easier for customers to choose you over them.
 It also helps you stand out from the crowd of businesses you may be competing with.

 Many advertisers make the mistake of telling the world what they want to say, rather than what their potential customers want to hear.
 Take, for example, the launch of a new widget with ten features that each have a fancy name.
 These features will mean an awful lot to the people who developed them but will mean little to customers unless you present them in the context of ‘benefits’.